JaiWillems/celest/docs/source/modules/encounter.rst

 falling within the slice (inclusive) are returned if the index is a slice.

-This indexing scheme allows users to easily access the data in the :class:`VTWHandling` class without prior knowledge of start times.
+This indexing scheme allows users to easily access the data in the :class:`VTWHandler` class without prior knowledge of start times.
 It also allows the user to determine the encounter closest to the desired time for scheduling purposes.